johnjor/html2docx/README.md

 # html3docx
 A fork of https://github.com/pqzx/html2docx.
-This version will focus on expedient changes for our particular use case.
+This version will focus on expedient changes for our particular use case, and thus will receive infrequent updates.

 Dependencies: `python-docx` & `bs4`